king-h/XRemoteRaspi/README.md

 docker run -it -d -v /storage/JDownloader:/root/Downloads -p 3389:3389 -p 9022:22 -p 8088:8080 -p 5901:5901 balenalib/rpi-raspbian /bin/bash
 ```

 In general, Docker containers are designed to execute a single process.
 Here, a complete INIT environment is used based on RUNIT to allow starting server processes in daemon mode easily.
 It's a powerful alternative for SYSTEMD and Sys-V-INIT scripts.
+Here RUNIT is used to launch:
+- Xvnc
+- openbox
+- Tomcat (with its web application "guacamole")
+- XRDP

 Set a VNC password for the user that is used to launch Xvnc, here "nobody".
 Important: confirm setting a view-only password when the following message appears "*Would you like to enter a view-only password (y/n)?*" Otherwise the VNC authentication fails"
 ```